 This course is only ever conducted for group bookings on employers’ sites.

-- Recognising manual handling hazards in the workplace
+- Recognising manual handling hazards

-- Implementing suitable control measures
+- Implementing control measures

-- Completing Safe Work Method Statements involving manual handling tasks
+- Safe Work Method Statements

-- Applicants must be a minimum of 18 years of age
+- Minimum 18 years of age

 - Applicants who are currently employed or who have recent work experience are preferred but not mandatory

-Why Complete this Manual Handling Course?
+Why complete this Manual Handling Course?

-The Compliance Code for Hazardous Manual Handling (March 2018) states that the “Information, instruction and training needs to cover the nature of the hazardous manual handling, including the need for risk control measures and how to properly use them.
+The Compliance Code for Hazardous Manual Handling (December 2019) states that the “Information, instruction and training needs to cover the nature of the hazardous manual handling, including the need for risk control measures and how to properly use them.
 For example, ensuring employees understand the hazards associated with hazardous manual handling, including how to follow safety procedures and use risk control measures implemented for their protection.”

-Language, Literacy, and Numeracy Requirements
+Language, Literacy and Numeracy Requirements

 - Read and correctly interpret standard operating procedures